Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Common reasons for denied claims

-If your claim is denied, always request written reasons in writing.
+Always request written reasons for any denial.
 Funds are required to provide these.
-Do not accept a verbal denial without following up in writing.
+Do not accept a verbal explanation without following up in writing.

 1